Tony Schwartz (writer): Career

 Schwartz's book The Way We're Working Isn't Working: Fueling the Four Needs that Energize Great Performance, co-authored with The Energy Project Europe's chairman Jean Gomes and Catherine McCarthy, was published in May 2010.
 It later was republished under the title Be Excellent at Anything: The Four Keys To Transforming the Way We Work and Live for a short time.
 Now, the book can be found under its original title.
 Schwartz began writing a bi-weekly column for The New York Times financial news report, DealBook, titled Life@Work in May 2013.

-In 2014, Schwartz co-wrote the article "Why You Hate Work" with Georgetown University McDonough School of Business Associate Professor, Christine Porath about a collaboration between Harvard Business Review (HBR) and The Energy Project to find out what makes people productive and engaged at work.
+In 2014, Schwartz co-wrote an article, "Why You Hate Work", with Georgetown University McDonough School of Business Associate Professor, Christine Porath, about a collaboration between Harvard Business Review (HBR) and The Energy Project to find out what makes people productive and engaged at work.